Palace of Olowo of Owo: History

 Owo was regarded as the political Mecca of Yorubaland before Nigeria's independence.
 Notably, the Action Group, formerly known as the Egbe Omo Yoruba, was formed within the palace.

 The Palace as a cultural hub

 The palace is an educational hub, offering programs that teach visitors about the history, culture, and traditions of the Yoruba people.
-Collaborations with academic institutions have resulted in research projects focused on Yoruba architecture and heritage, contributing to a deeper understanding of this landmark.

 The palace actively engages the local community through initiatives that highlight the talents of artisans, musicians and storytellers.
 Workshops and exhibitions are organised to allow residents to display their crafts and cultural practices.